domshyra-s-playground/offlinePoc/README.md

 in vscode use ".NET core launch"

 ### Web
+First navigate to the Web folder

 run `npm install`

+run `npm start`

-in vscode use "Launch Chrome against localhost" or run `npm start`
+in vscode use "Launch Chrome against localhost" to view the website or naviagate to the url webpack outputs in the npm start command